Bubblin-Superbooks/the-solar-system/README.md

 ## Contributing

-Feel free to contribute, fix or help improve code of this book.
-Astronomy is a never ending field, therefore, any piece of information or knowledge or visual or  explanation is  simply more than welcome.
+Contributions are more than welcome.

 1. Fork it ( https://github.com/bubblin/The-Solar-System/fork )
 2. Create your feature branch (`git checkout -b my-new-page`)